KrisReid/orbit/docs/architecture.md

 # Architecture Guide

-This document describes the technical architecture of Core PM.
+This document describes the technical architecture of Orbit.

 ## System Overview